NikKowPHP/social-brain/chapters/chapter-4.md

 ---
 ### **Field Work Challenge**

-In one conversation this week, your challenge is to consciously **resist jumping to a solution**.
-When someone shares a problem, execute the full Empathy Loop protocol: 1) Ask one "What" or "How" question.
-2) Listen for the "music."
-3) Use The Playback to reflect back the emotion you heard.
+This week, your challenge is to consciously **resist jumping to a solution**.
+When someone shares a problem, execute the full Empathy Loop protocol.
+Try this in one non-work conversation.
+Use it with your partner, a friend, or your child.
+Resist solving, and just connect.

 *   **For the Architect:** This will feel unnatural.
 Your brain wants to fix things.
 Your specific mission is to use the loop and then *remain silent* for a few seconds to see what happens next.
 *   **For the Connector:** You may already do this naturally.
 Your challenge is to use the "Playback" with more precision.
 Instead of a generic "That sounds hard," try to name the specific emotion: "It sounds like you felt *betrayed*."